digst/cloud/design.md

 <br>
 In future versions new principles may be included e.g.  *Compliance as a Service*, *Reuse of data and applications*.(see [appendix](#more-principles,-capabilities-and-use-cases))

 The GovCloud is also expected to support a larger government initiative on benefitting from cloud technology.
-A future strategic general principles could look like the following:
+A future strategic general principle could look like the following:

 **_Cloud First:_ Cloud technologies are preferred when designing new applications and new integrations between existing applications.**

 Cloud technology is maturing and has proven to support large scale operations and rapid development.
 The essential charateristics of a cloud are Consumer on-demand self-service, Broad network access, Provider resource pooling, Rapid elasticity and Measured services cf. [NIST](https://csrc.nist.gov/publications/detail/sp/800-145/final).

 Cloud First means that cloud technology should always be considered when designing new applications and integrations.
 Simply because the above mentioned characteristics are generally desirable and for the foreseen future best can be reached by the use of cloud technology.
 However, a Cloud First principle entails second and perhaps third line alternatives.
-Organisations should always choose the best tool for the job, duly respecting the relative long life time of government it-solutions and the everchanging overall organisation.
+Organisations should always choose the best tool for the job, duly respecting the relatively long life time of government it-solutions and the everchanging overall organisation.

 ## Reference model
 To identify the different components in the architecture, we use a conceptual model based on a number of excisting frameworks, including
 [Microsoft Cloud Service Foundation Reference Model](https://blogs.technet.microsoft.com/cloudsolutions/2013/08/15/cloud-services-foundation-reference-architecture-reference-model/), [IBM Cloud Garage Method](https://www.ibm.com/cloud/garage/), [OpenGroup IT4IT](http://www.opengroup.org/it4it) and [NIST Cloud Computing Reference Architecture](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication500-292.pdf).
-A total detailed view of all elemements can be found in appendix of this document.
+A total detailed view of all elemements can be found in the appendix of this document.

 ![](areas.svg)

-From the frameworks above a number of business roles and process has been selected for this architecture.
-The business roles are Cloud Consumer, Cloud Provider, Application Responsible, Application Developer, Data Responsible.
-One additional role is introduced supporting the aspects of cloud usage in a government setting, Cloud Policy Owner.
+From the frameworks above, a number of business roles and processes have been selected for this architecture.
+The business roles are Cloud Consumer, Cloud Provider, Application Responsible, Application Developer, and Data Responsible.
+One additional role is introduced in order to support the aspects of cloud usage in a government setting, i.e. Cloud Policy Owner.

-The business processes around a cloud platform can be organized into four main areas:
+The business processes for a cloud platform can be organised in four main areas:

-*Platform Delivery.* This area is responsible for translating Cloud Consumer requirements into platform services.
+*Platform Delivery.* This area translates Cloud Consumer requirements into platform services.
 Capabilities and technologies are provided with a specific service level agreement.
 All changes follow a transparent governance process with consumer involvement.

-*Development.* This area translate requirements into application services.
-Development is often done by a third party Application Developer acting on behalf of a Platform Consumer, but can also be done by a Platform Consumers employees.
-Platform services follow the same processes and are developed by Cloud Provider employees or third parties.
+*Development.* This area translates requirements into application services.
+Development is often done by a third party Application Developer acting on behalf of a Platform Consumer, but can also be done by a Platform Consumer's employees.
+Platform services follow the same processes and are developed by Cloud Provider employees or third parties acting on behalf of the Cloud Provider.
 Application services can be generalised into platform services in a collaboration between Policy Owner, Platform Provider and Application Responsible.

-*Operations.* This area encapsules processes applied to the platform and its applications to meet the requirement in service level agreements.
-Processes are typically highly automated to minimize human error and labor.
-End-user behaviour is monitored to continuiously improve services.
+*Operations.* This area encapsules processes applied to the platform and its applications to meet the requirements in service level agreements.
+Processes are typically highly automated to minimise human error and labour.
+End-user behaviour is monitored to continuously improve services.

-Processes in Development and Operations are increasingly considered as overlapping, especially in the case of self service cloud services, where a consumer takes a larger part in the operational aspects of service delivery.
+Processes in Development and Operations are increasingly considered as overlapping, especially in the case of self service cloud services, where a consumer has a larger part in the operational aspects of service delivery.
 One definition of [DevOps](https://en.wikipedia.org/wiki/Special:BookSources?isbn=978-0134049847) is *a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality.*

 *Audit.* Auditing are processes of independent examination through controls with the intent to express an opinion.
 An opinion can be on the compliance with standards.
 Audits are based on objective evidence and may evaluate terms of security controls, privacy impact, performance, etc.